aohrn/in3120-2023/gruppetimer/mock_exam/readme.md

 ## Disclaimer

-Remember that both the questions and their proposed solutions are written by the teaching assistents and should be trated accordingly.
+Remember that both the questions and their proposed solutions are written by the teaching assistants and should be trated accordingly.